 limx1lnxx1\lim_{x \to 1} \frac{\ln x}{x - 1}

 Direct substitution gives 0/00/0, and one derivative step turns it into a basic limit.
-If you want a useful comparison, solve it again with the approximation lnxx1\ln x \approx x - 1 near x=1x = 1 and check that both methods agree.
+As a cross-check, redo it with the approximation lnxx1\ln x \approx x - 1 near x=1x = 1 and confirm both methods agree.

 Need help with a problem?